Scramble (slave auction): First-hand accounts of scramble auctions

 In Olaudah Equiano's book The Interesting Narrative of the Life of Olaudah Equiano, he mentions his experiences while being prepped for a scramble slave auction.
 While still on board, Equiano states that they were separated into different parcels, men and women, where they were "examined" by having to jump.
 Once on land they were rounded up like sheep in the merchant's yard where they stayed for a few days until the scramble auction started by a beat of a drum.
 During the scramble, Equiano illustrates how inhumane buyers acted during this process.
-He states that the buyers visually seemed eager to get their hands on as many bondspeople as possible.
+He states that the buyers visually seemed eager to get their hands on as many enslaved people as possible.

 Frederic Bancroft writes about a traveler's observation of a slave being examined in his book Slave Trading in the Old South.
 The traveler recalls that the captive was forced to strip naked so buyers could see if there were any signs of damage from cuts, wounds, and/or bruising, and disease; he states that there was not any part of the captive's body that was untouched.

 John Tailyour, a ship captain that mostly sailed to Guinea, Africa, writes how he prepared for scramble slave auctions.
-Tailyour conducted scramble auctions in the years of 1782-1784, 1789, and 1792-1793, and each time he employed the same factors to ensure he would receive the highest profits.
-Before going on land to the sale site Tailyour would separate his captives into two categories: "prime" and "refuse"; prime bondspeople were young men and women, ranging in the ages from the late teens to thirty, were in good health, and free of injuries, wounds, and sickness while "refuse" bondspeople were either very old or very young, sick, and/or covered with wounds.
+Tailyour conducted scramble auctions in the years of 1782–1784, 1789, and 1792–1793, and each time he employed the same factors to ensure he would receive the highest profits.
+Before going on land to the sale site Tailyour would separate his captives into two categories: "prime" and "refuse"; prime slaves were young men and women, ranging in the ages from the late teens to thirty, were in good health, and free of injuries, wounds, and sickness while "refuse" slaves were either very old or very young, sick, and/or covered with wounds.
 On the day of the scramble, or a day before, Tailyour would then create ten different categories for the enslaved: "privilege men", "cargo men", "privilege men-boys", "men-boys", and the women being the same; based on these categories prices were set at two Jamaican pounds, with the "better quality" captives being two pounds more than the next, and each female category was priced two pounds lower than their male equivalent.
 Tailyour created these separations because the "privilege slaves", whether male or female, were saved for his close friends and family, with the rest being put into the scramble.
 John Tailyour's "refuse slaves" were also put into scrambles, but were specifically for plantation owners who could not afford to pay for the other categories.

 Thomas Hibbert, an English merchant and plantation owner in Jamaica, discussed the possible dangers of a scramble that he witnessed to Nathaniel Phillips, another plantation owner.
 Here, Hibbert stated, that he expected half of the buyers waiting at the gates to be trampled to death by the other half.